Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: In-Spread order intensity depends on current spread

 \section{In-Spread order intensity depends on current spread}

-We plot the order intensity against the current spread-in-ticks in empirical data (1 month data) in Figure \ref{fig:spread}.
-Here we show a violin plot since the intensities are approximated by the number of in-spread orders in the next 0.01 seconds and therefore are random.
+We plot the order intensity against the current spread-in-ticks in empirical data (3 months data) in Figure \ref{fig:spread}.
+Here we show a scatter plot since the intensities are approximated by the number of in-spread orders in the next 0.01 seconds and therefore are random.
 We show the distribution of data points in the translucent red bars.
-We take the mean of the data for each spread-in-tick group as our input.
-We fit a linear regressor on log-log transformation of these data points (excluding 0 and 1 spread) and find the best exponent to be $0.41$.
+We fit a linear regressor on log-log transformation of these data points (excluding 0 and 1 spread) and find the best exponent to be $0.7479$.
 The red line in the plot shows the fitted line.
 We observe an $R^2$ of $0.85$ for this regression.
+Similar figures for other stocks are also shown in Figures \ref{fig:spread2}, \ref{fig:spread3} , \ref{fig:spread4}.